-The future plans include construction of a new five star hotel at the passenger terminal.
+The future plans include the construction of a new five-star hotel at the passenger terminal.

-The passenger terminal has a three level concourse building with 15 gates designed to allow future expansion.
+The passenger terminal has a three-level concourse building with 15 gates designed to allow future expansion.
 The facilities include 11 fixed passenger boarding bridges, which will be increased to 31 in the future.
 About 15 gates serve the boarding bridges for international and domestic flights.
 The terminal also has several customer counters.
-About 66 counters are used by Nas Air and Saudi Arabian Airlines, about 44 counters are for foreign airlines and the remaining serve the immigration and custom departments.
+About 66 counters are used by Nas Air and Saudi Arabian Airlines, about 44 counters are for foreign airlines and the remaining serve the immigration and customs departments.